konvajs/site/source/docs/selectors/Select_by_Name.md

-title: Select Shape by Name Tutorial
+title: HTML5 Canvas Select Shape by Name Tutorial
 ---

 To select shapes by name with Konva, we can use the `find()` method using the `.` selector.